Experience the behind-the-scenes workings of the judicial system.

-On Friday, April 17th, the Law Career Development Office will present an intensive professional development training program conducted by judges, clerks, professors and court personnel to prepare students for success as law clerks and interns for Maryland judges.
+Each spring, the Law Career Development Office presents an intensive professional development training program conducted by judges, clerks, professors and court personnel to prepare students for success as law clerks and interns for Maryland judges.

 Registration is free and open to any student or graduate of any law school who has secured a clerkship or internship with a Maryland judge, and for all students and graduates of the University of Baltimore School of Law.

 We have a demonstrated record of success in preparing students for post-graduate judicial clerkships.
 In fact, the University of Baltimore School of Law ranks among the top schools nationwide for the number of graduates securing judicial clerkships, consistently sending between 20 and 25 percent of each graduating class into these coveted positions at both trial and appellate courts.
 It helps, of course, that so many University of Baltimore alumni are represented in the Maryland judiciary - many serving on the bench and many more working behind the scenes.